The BK brand continues to flounder

 It looks as though that there will not be a single executive in the entire company whose only responsibility is marketing the company.
 Rather, that role is now divided between Jonathan Fitzpatrick, the new VP-chief brand and operations officer, and Steve Wiborg, exec VP and president-North America.
 The way I read it, marketing will now be incorporated into operations.

-I’m not too convinced this is the right approach for a brand that’s been floundering for some time now.
+I’m not too convinced this is the right approach for a BK brand that’s been floundering for some time now.
 (I have never understood how the king-constumed man created preference.
 It was a blatant attempt at developing the BK version of Ronald McDonald, but it lacked any emotional reason for being.)
 When a brand is compromised, and Burger King’s certainly is, it becomes even more important to work on building the brand with a single focus.
-While the fast food industry in general has some serious brand-related issues, Burger King is among the most troubled.
+While the fast food industry in general has some serious brand-related issues, the BK brand is among the most troubled.
 Rather than put finer focus on their brand, they have opted to make their marketing (and brand building) a simple job function of operations.

 This is really an example of confusing activity with accomplishment.
 By eliminating a corporate head of marketing, Burger King’s management probably believes it has “streamlined” the marketing function by combining it with operations.